-As Italy struggles to emerge from financial crisis and revitalize its economy, a German-speaking minority in the far north of the country is growing increasingly susceptible to secession.
+As Italy struggles to find its way out of the financial crisis, German speakers in the far north of the country are growing restless.

-South Tyrol was part of the Austrian Empire until after the First World War when it was annexed by Italy.
-Under the Italian constitution of 1947, the region was granted autonomy after an unpopular Italianization program during the Fascist period had failed.
+South Tyrol was part of the Austrian Empire until its collapse in 1919, when it was annexed by Italy.
+Under the Italian constitution of 1947, the region was granted autonomy after an unpopular Italianization program under Fascism had failed.

 In the region itself, the German-speaking population never gave up its dreams of either independence or of one day rejoining Austria.
-The present fiscal crisis appears to have rekindled those aspirations as it has in other Europeans regions.
+The present fiscal crisis appears to have rekindled those aspirations — as it has elsewhere.

-Across the north of Italy, the separatist Lega Nord has been a political force to reckon with for years and it isn’t difficult to imagine it picking up more votes in next year’s election as the economic malaise that is concentrated mainly in the Italian south prevents the country from growing out of the crisis.
+Across the north of Italy, the separatist Northern League has been a political force to reckon with for years.
+It is likely to pick up more votes in next year’s election as the economic malaise that is concentrated mainly in the Italian south holds the country back.

-In Catalonia, Spain last week, left- and right-wing secessionist parties won a majority of the votes in a regional election and are calling for a referendum on independence from Spain.
+In Catalonia, secessionist parties have a majority and are calling for a referendum on independence from Spain.

-In Flanders, Belgium, nationalists won a majority of local elections last month and demand fiscal independence from the French-speaking and poorer south.
+In Flanders, nationalists also have a majority and are calling for fiscal independence from the French-speaking and poorer south of Belgium.